snowclipsed/snowclipsed/README.md

 <details><summary>

-  If you want to know more about me/contact me, click here ;)
+  If you want to know more about me or contact me, click here ;)

   </summary>